 To find shortcomings with the X-T10 only really shows face in the autofocus and so-so battery life departments.
 Its autofocus system can't claim top prize in its field, lagging behind the likes of the Panasonic Lumix GX8, and without touchscreen or more complex focus options.
 But for the right photography that's not going to be a nail-in-coffin deal-breaker.

-FULL REVIEW: Fujifilm XT-10 review
+Read our full review: Fujifilm XT-10 review

 Best CSC all-rounder